geovedi/book-notes/2016/now.notes.md

   - Doubts about Eddington's explanation of the arrow of time.
   - Entropy and order in the universe both increasing over time.
 - Critique of Eddington's Explanation
-  - The author's confession to doubting entropy's role in the arrow of time.
+  - Muller's confession to doubting entropy's role in the arrow of time.
   - Difficulty in writing about Eddington's case while presenting objections.
   - Mention of alternative explanations, including quantum physics and Big Bang.
 - Validating Theories: Einstein's Example